 With a wide range of new touring caravans available in the UK, it can be a daunting prospect to decide which is the best caravan for you and your family, especially if you’re a first-time buyer.
 So, too, if you’re an experienced caravanner looking to upgrade or downsize to something new.
 Where do you start?

-Camping and caravanning are all about a love for the outdoors and the freedom that touring offers as you pitch up at the best caravan sites up and down the country.
-However, there are many types of caravan to choose from – purchase a tourer that’s inappropriate for your needs and it can become a costly mistake if you need to change it.
+Caravanning are all about a love for the outdoors and the freedom that touring offers as you pitch up at the best caravan sites up and down the country.
+However, there are a wide range of tourers to choose from – purchase one that’s inappropriate for your needs and it can become a costly mistake if you need to change it.

 We’re able to choose the models in our guide in a couple of ways.
 Firstly, we run the Practical Caravan Awards, where our expert judging panel use our combined decades of industry experience to pick out the best caravans for the new season, covering a wide range of categories.

-Couple this with our Owner Satisfaction Awards, where you, our readers, help the decisions of those looking to buy a tourer and we have a good basis to start selecting the vans that are just right for your needs.
+Couple this with our Owner Satisfaction Awards, where you, our readers, help the decisions of those looking to buy a tourer and we have a good basis to start selecting the manufacturers that are producing the best caravans to buy.

 For our most recent Owner Satisfaction Awards, run in conjunction with the Camping and Caravanning Club, we received 4,660 responses, giving us a good indication of the condition of the market.

-Now, from all our sources, including our many tests and reviews, we’ve selected the standout models on the market so we can help you find the tourer that’s right for you.
-Each model is either new or revised for the 2024 season.
+Now, from all our sources, including our many tests and reviews, we’ve selected the standout models on the market, featuring options from some of the best caravan manufacturers out there.
+Each van is new or refreshed for the 2025 season too.

 What are the best caravans to buy?